-TRS is standardized, but will act to carry audio in one of two ways: balanced mono (as with most microphones) or unbalanced stereo (as with most headphones).
-Ensuring that microphone signal are sent and received in the balanced TRS mic inputs is important.
-Similarly, sending headphone signal out of unbalanced stereo TRS headphone outputs in important.
+TRS is standardized but will act to carry audio in one of two ways: balanced mono (as with most microphones) or unbalanced stereo (as with most headphones).
+Ensuring that microphone signals are sent and received in the balanced TRS mic inputs is important.
+Similarly, sending headphone signals out of unbalanced stereo TRS headphone outputs is important.

 Here is the wiring for TRS balanced mono (for microphones):